"Put your hands between your knees. Bend over."

-Scoliosis is an abnormal curvature of the spine that develops in early childhood, shows an elevated "growth pattern" at about 11 - 12 years old.
-It is more prevalent in girls than in boys and progresses faster in girls than boys.
+Scoliosis is an abnormal curvature of the spine often developing in early childhood, showing an elevated 'growth pattern' often diagnosed at 11 - 12 years old.
+It is more prevalent and progresses faster in girls than in boys.

 It is the most common spinal condition in children and adolescents occurring in approximately 3 percent of the population, about 7 million people.
-Scoliosis is diagnosed when the spine curves more than 10 degrees which is confirmed by an x-ray.
+Scoliosis is diagnosed when the spine curves more than 10 degrees, is confirmed by an x-ray.

 Most scoliosis in children is idiopathic - cause unknown.
 Current thinking is the origin could be one of the following: